nzbin/unsliderjs/README.md

 - **prev()**

-  Same thing as `next()` but in the other direction.
+  Same thing as `.next()` but in the other direction.
 Moves the slider backwards manually or to the last slide if there's no more behind it.

 ## Events